Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 Pika is one of the most approachable AI video tools for beginners.
 The interface is polished and guides you through the generation process with visual prompts and style suggestions.
 Pika 2.2 produces fluid, visually clean output — particularly good for character animation, product demos and short social media clips.

-The free tier includes a set of generation credits that are partially replenished daily.
+The free tier provides 80 credits per month (credits roll over if unused).
 Pika also supports "Pikaffects" — specific visual effects like exploding objects, melting or adding weather to existing images.
 These creative tools work on the free plan and set Pika apart from more production-focused competitors.

 - Beginner-friendly interface